Funding Opportunity Title: U.S. Embassy Amman PAS Annual Program Statement

 C. ELIGILIBITY INFORMATION

-The Public Affairs Section encourages applications from U.S. and Jordan:
+The Public Affairs Section encourages applications from the United States and Jordan:

 - Registered not-for-profit organizations, including think tanks and civil society/non-governmental organizations with programming experience;